This is a tale of three races.

-Maybe not right away, but it could cause racers to consider other events in following years.
+Maybe not right away, but it could cause racers to consider staying away.

 Why is that?

-Even if you have a trail repair plan in place, your reluctance to stop the race could turn some of these riders off to your next event.
+Your reluctance to cancel the race could turn some of these riders off to your next event.

-Is keeping the revenue you already made from registration worth the insurance payout from hurting or killing a rider?
+Is keeping the revenue you already made from registration worth being ostracized by your customers?

-That being said, not all trails are built the same.
+That being said, not all races are built the same.